Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    uses and then deletes sandbox profiles unless you specify special ones)

 Firefox will not run two instances simultaneously unless you specify a separate profile for each instance.
-Later versions of Selenium-RC run in a separate profile automatically, however, if you are using an older version of Selenium or if you need to have a special configuration in your running browser (such as adding an https certificate or having some addons installed), you may need to explicitly specify a separate profile.
+Selenium-RC 1.0 and later runs in a separate profile automatically, so if you are using Selenium 1.0, you can probably skip this section.
+However, if you're using an older version of Selenium or if you need to use a specific profile for your tests (such as adding an https certificate or having some addons installed), you will need to explicitly specify the profile.

+First, to create a separate Firefox profile, follow this procedure.
 Open the Windows Start menu, select "Run", then type and enter one of the
 following: